Daguhh/ConkyLuaMakerGUIv2/README.md

 ### Purpose
 This is a python interactive interface to create a Lua configuration file for (the amazing) https://github.com/fisadev/conky-draw.

+### Update
+I'm trying to rewrite it for pyqt5 : https://github.com/Daguhh/ConkyLuaMakerPyQT5
 ### Functionnalities :
 1. all conky-draw "shapes" are supported :
       * draw them with a few mouse button hit